 Once our puppy has mastered the sitting technique, we can begin to teach him to lie down.
 To do this, we will first need to execute the sitting command and, once our little Doberman puppy is sitting, we will not give him the prize but we will execute the lying command: “Toby, lie down.”

-To get our dog to lie down, once he is seated, we will hold the prize cookie in front of him, at ground level.
+To get our dog to lie down, once he will sit, we will hold the prize cookie in front of him, at ground level.
 We can put the cookie near his snout but without him eating it, and gradually lower it so that he lies down naturally .
 Once lying down, we will give you the cookie and congratulate you strongly.
 Most Doberman puppies learn these exercises quickly, but if our puppy is a bit clueless, we can help him lie down by gently sliding his front legs forward so that he drops.

 It is very important to repeat this exercise daily, just like the sitting exercise, because dogs learn quickly through repetition exercises.
 So if we teach them but then don’t continue to practice the exercises, they will forget them.